vipulsonje/utd-python-marketmosaic/README.md

-# utd-python-marketmosaic

-# This a project created as part of a graduate course - Object Oriented Programming in Python.
+# This is a project created as part of a graduate course - Object Oriented Programming in Python.

 # The project focuses on creating a object oriented system design in Python incorporating concepts like encapsulation, inheritance, and polymorphism.